Cyanobacterial morphology: Overview

 Cyanobacteria are today's only known prokaryotes capable of performing oxygenic photosynthesis.
 Based on the presence of an outer membrane, cyanobacteria are generally considered Gram-negative bacteria.
 However, unlike other Gram-negative bacteria, cyanobacteria contain an unusually thick peptidoglycan (PG) layer between the inner and outer membrane, thus containing features of both Gram phenotypes.
 Additionally, the degree of PG crosslinking is much higher in cyanobacteria than in other Gram-negative bacteria, although teichoic acids, typically present in Gram-positive bacteria, are absent.

 While Cyanobacteria are monophyletic, their cellular morphologies are extremely diverse and range from unicellular species to complex cell-differentiating, multicellular species.
 Based on this observation, cyanobacteria have been classically divided into five subsections.
 Subsection I cyanobacteria (Chroococcales) are unicellular and divide by binary fission or budding, whereas subsection II cyanobacteria (Pleurocapsales) are also unicellular but can undergo multiple fission events, giving rise to many small daughter cells termed baeocytes.
 Subsection III comprises multicellular, non-cell differentiating cyanobacteria (Oscillatoriales) and subsection IV and V cyanobacteria (Nostocales and Stigonematales) are multicellular, cell differentiating cyanobacteria that form specialized cell types in the absence of combined nitrogen (heterocysts), during unfavorable conditions (akinetes) or to spread and initiate symbiosis (hormogonia).
 Whereas subsections III and IV form linear cell filaments (termed trichomes) that are surrounded by a common sheath, subsection V can produce lateral branches and/or divide in multiple planes, establishing multiseriate trichomes.
 Considering this complex morphology, it was postulated that certain subsection V-specific (cytoskeletal) proteins could be responsible for this phenotype.
 However, no specific gene was identified whose distribution was specifically correlated with the cell morphology among different cyanobacterial subsections.
 Therefore, it seems more likely that differential expression of cell growth and division genes rather than the presence or absence of a single gene is responsible for the cyanobacterial morphological diversity.

+Cell walls

+To protect bacteria from unpredictable and often hostile environments, their cells are enclosed by a complex multilayered structure.
+The structure of this layer is not similar for all bacteria and is divided into two major categories known as Gram-positive and Gram-negative.
+Gram-positive bacteria are surrounded by a thick layer of peptidoglycan and lack an outer membrane.
+By contrast, Gram-negative bacteria generally have a thin peptidoglycan cell wall, as well as an outer membrane containing lipopolysaccharide.